gersonvj/The-Art-Hub/README.md

 Using Google Chrome inspect, any devices bigger than 300px width are fully responsive.
 Some devices used for test: Iphone 6s, 7 and 8 - Motorola G6 and G5 - Samgung S7 - fully responsive.
-No broken links in the images, buttos or social networks.
+No broken links in the images, buttons or social networks.
 All forms are mandatory.
 Form button on contact page do not send the content.